 All crons are session-scoped (die when the session ends), self-deduplicating (new schedule replaces old), and self-perpetuating (each fire re-registers the cron).

-Seven patterns recur across the system.
+Six patterns recur across the system.

 | Pattern | What It Does |